iitrabhi/nn4topopt/README.md

 ```bash
 sh experiments.sh
 ```
+- The above command will create the training models.
+Next we need to run the `results.ipynb` file to get solution.

 ## Training
 You can train the model with script `training.py`.
 Here is the list of arguments: